WICG/Realms-Initialization-Control/README.md

 TBD

-## What is this?
+## "What's Same Origin Regulation Policy?"

-This is a proposal for an API serving a **security** need to allow programmers to regulate and control "non-top same-origin realms"
+This is a proposal for some API serving a **security** need to allow programmers to regulate and control "non-top same-origin realms"
 (also known as iframes, tabs, popups, etc) in terms of how they shape up when being created within a certain application.

 The most basic premise for this proposal is that an application should have the **privilage** to fully configure its environment to **any desired resolution** before loading any other internal/external JS code - **for whatever reason**.

-With that practice, apps can prevent certain operations, monitor them, virtualize them to behave differently for alternating purposes such as defending their application and more.
+With that practice, apps can prevent certain operations, monitor them, virtualize them to behave differently for alternating purposes such as defending their application and more - **to a resultion current security APIs (e.g. CSP) do not offer.**

 ## What's the problem then?
 That's what you have JavaScript for!

-While it's true this can (and should) be accomplished with JavaScript, this
+While it's true this can (and should) be accomplished with JavaScript, with what the web can currently offer us, the code we create to express this practice **only applies to the context of the application itself.**

+So in a scenario where an iframe is loaded into the application in its same origin, our code won't run in the context of the iframe automatically the same way it did at the top level context.

+_This_ is the problem we wish to propose a solution for - we want the code we create for shaping what the app can or can't do to apply automatically to all potential contexts of the application (so this practice is actually useful!).

 Best explain with an example.
 Consider the following application, `no-popups-allows.com`: